Lindstromer/docs/source/includes/_properties.md

 Key    | Default | Description
 -------|---------|----------------------------------------------------------
 items  | array   | The array of properties, the same key/values as `$this->property` method or `papi_property` function has.
-You can't use repeater or flexible inside a flexible. slug   | string  | The slug of the flexible section. **This is not required**.
-If you don't have a slug value it will be generated from the title. title  | string  | The title of the flexible section.
+You can't use repeater or flexible inside a flexible. slug   | string  | The slug of the flexible layout. **This is not required**.
+If you don't have a slug value it will be generated from the title. title  | string  | The title of the flexible layout.

 ### Filters